wp-plugins/100-cities/readme.txt

 == Screenshots ==

-1. The plugin will look like this inside a post.
+1. With all the sections of the plugin.
 2. Show the parts you can hide or show.
+3. How it looks inside a post.

 == Changelog ==